MattesGroeger/MGBenchmark/Readme.md

 ## Customizing the logs

-There are 3 different ways to customize the benchmark results:
+There are different ways to customize the benchmark results:
 * Directly use the results
-* Customize the console output
+* Customize the default target
+* Choose another pre-defined target
 * Implement your own output target

 ### Using results directly